milesepstein13/connect-four/README.md

 Spot has GUI as a field and calls getWidth and getHeight on the GUI.
 It performs a simple calculation with the returned values to determine its own size (this is how the spots change size whenever you change the size of the window).

+#Phase 4: Task 3
+Generally, I am happy with my design as it is fairly straightforward and not overly coupled or confusing.
+One possible change would be to create a class along the lines of "player" that is abstract and provides the shared behavior of GUI and ConnectFour (they both have a board and 2 pieces as fields and allow you to play connect four).
+This class would make it much easier to create new user interfaces but is not especially important since Connect Four is no longer used and the GUI is a good final form of the game.

+The biggest refactoring I would do is to create an AI class.
+Right now, all AI behavior is in the GameBoard class (i.e. you call board.aiMove and then the board thinks and puts a piece in a spot).
+Since the GameBoard class is responsible for both keeping track of all the pieces and for making intelligent moves in a game it is lacking in cohesion.
+This design choice was  perfectly fine when the AI move was just to put a piece in a random spot but as I spent more time with the project I made the AI behavior more and more sophisticated.
+Now, the GameBoard class is nearly 400 lines long, almost half of which is AI behavior.
+I could refactor the program so that GameBoard has a bi-directional association with AI.
+Then, when the GUI calls on the board to make an AI move, the board calls on the associated AI and the AI adds the piece to the board.
+This would not affect the logic or behavior but the code would be more cohesive.